 - We are established.
 Our first purebred Cavalier litter arrived in 2009, with our first Cavapoos arriving in 2010.
 (Although I had raised and shown Shelties for years before this.)
 We are in this for the long haul because we love it!

 - We specialize in Cavapoos!
 You won’t find umpteen different designer breeds here.
 (Yes, we occasionally have a purebred litter of Cavaliers or Poodles) And once or twice a year we have a few Aussaliers, but that’s it.
-Cavapoos is what we do!
+Cavapoos are what we do!
 (We no longer raise Aussaliers.
 Unfortunately, we just didn’t have enough interest).

 - Our puppies are always raised in our home with us; no exceptions.
 They are born and raised the first few weeks in our living room/dining room area.
 When they have outgrown that, they have puppy pens set up in our puppy room (part of the house), but still spend time in the living area and outside (weather permitting).
 My kitchen becomes the grand playroom!